Youssef12T1B1/Auth-Movies-NodeJS/Auth-Movie/README.md

 # Talk-Movies-NodeJS
- App to share your movies stories and preferences
+ Auth using JWT and sharing movie stories and reviews